TheRealGeneParmesan/Musical-Chairs-Full-Stack-App/README.md

 ## Installation

-You won't need to install anything for this project.
+You won't need to install anything to run this application.

 ## Usage